 Are you a transgender woman or (C)AMAB non-binary storyteller who dreams of writing great children’s literature?
 Heartspark Press wants to hear from you.

-We are working on our first chapter book of kidlit for transgender and gender nonconforming children, all written by and for girls/people like us.
+We are working on a series of chapter books for transgender and gender nonconforming children, all written by and for girls/people like us.
 No paired illustrator necessary, just a solid story with heart and hope.
 2000 words maximum, but we will make exceptions for the right artist.
 For this project, we are paying $200 a story ($300 if you are a trans woman of color).
 Priority given to TWOC and disabled writers.
 No submission fee required.
 No previous publishing experience required.
-Deadline is January 31, 2018, at 11:59pm PST

 Here’s some tips regarding we are looking for in a story for this collection: